cat-astrophic/MDC-orientations_of_paths/README.md

 Built in options for path orientations include a directed path, a path with no (internal) vertices of out-degree one, a random orientation, and a custom orientation.

+Along with a vertex colored digraph, the algorithm also outputs the colors assigned to each vertex as a list.

 ## Future Improvements

 Eventually the interface should be improved...drastically...